 This is one of the most popular sports in Turkey.
 Yagli gures means literally oiled wrestling.
 The wrestlers wear tight short leather trousers called "Kispet", made of water buffalo leather weighing approximately 13 kilograms, and they cover themselves with olive oil.
 Matches take place throughout the country but the most famous and most important tournament takes place in Edirne by the end of June and beginning of July.
-The 652nd edition was held a little earlier, by the end of June 2014, due to upcoming Ramadan month.
-The wrestler Mr. Ali Gurbuz won the final match for the third year in a row and holds the title of "bas pehlivan".
+The 653rd edition was held a little earlier, by the end of June 2014, due to upcoming Ramadan month.
+The wrestler Mr. Fatih Atli won the final match and holds the title of "bas pehlivan".

 It's a big fair as well with music and celebrations and it goes on until the morning.
 Usually lamb roast is a very popular food.
 In the entertainments, belly dancing is accompanied by Turkish traditional musical instruments 'davul' (drum) and 'zurna' (a type of flute) and singings.

 The history of the oil wrestling tournaments links back to the Persian Era, a period starting from 1065 BC according to Ferdowsi's Shahnameh.
 The legendary pehlivan (wrestler) of this era is Rostam, constantly saving his country from the evil forces.